heena6883/LMS/README.md

 ```
 2. Click on Login.html and you're good to go.

+(The login credentials of the admin have been hardcoded to provide an entry point to the portal.
+The admin credentials are :

+Username : admin
+Password: 123
+)

 ## Feature set

 The Learning Management System (LMS) provides the following features: